sumerc/sumerc.github.io/content/posts/inside-the-go-cpu-profiler.md

 Once I have a high-level understanding of this the overall design, the first question I asked to myself was following:

 *Why the Go runtime took all the trouble for implementing a unique lock-free structure just for holding temporary profiling data?
 Why not write everything to a hashmap periodically?*

-xxx
+I think the answer is in the design itself:

-One of the first things that the signal handler does is to disable memory allocation.
-The profiler code path does not involve any allocation or locks, this helps keeping profiler overhead low and predictable and with probably additional benefits.
-Even the maximum depth of stack trace is predefined.
+Look at the first thing that the `SIGPROF` handler does is to disable memory allocation.
+Addition to that, the profiler code path does not involve any locks and even the maximum depth of stack trace is hardcoded.
 As of `Go 1.19`, it is [64](https://github.com/golang/go/blob/54cf1b107d24e135990314b56b02264dba8620fc/src/runtime/cpuprof.go#L22).
+All these details leads to a more efficient and predictable profiler.
+Predictable is key here.
+It is important to have a constant overhead for a production-ready profiler.

+# Overhead

+Based on the design, the profiler overhead should be deterministic.
+And this is *true*.
+Well, kind of...
+Let me explain.
+In a single profiler interrupt, following happens:

+1. a random running goroutine context switch to run the `SIGPROF` handler code,
+2. stack walk happens and saved to a lock-free ring buffer,
+3. the goroutine is resumed.

+While I could not find the reference, I remember all above happens in around ~10 nanoseconds.
+In theory, if you interrupt a Go application 100 times a second, the profiler overhead should be close to ~1000 nanosecs.
+Add the cycles spent for `ProfilerWriter` goroutine and you will have a predictable, constant number.
+But, that is not the case.
+If you search for the overhead of Go CPU profiler, you will see numbers ranging from %1-%5 and even in some rare cases %10.
+The reason behind this related with how CPUs work.
+Modern CPUs are complex beasts.
+They cache aggressively.
+A typical single CPU core has 3 layers of caches: L1, L2 and L3.
+When a specific CPU intensive code is running, these caches are highly utilized.
+This is especially true for some applications where a small, sequential(data that can fit in cache) amount of data is read heavily.
+A good example to this is matrix multiplication.
+During matrix multiplication, CPU heavily access individual cells which are sequential in memory.
+These kind of applications might produce *worst* behaviour for a sampling profiler.
+While it is tempting to do some benchmarks with `perf` to see CPU behavior for different type of applications, I think it is beyond the scope of this blog post.

+In summary, there is a bit of uncertainty on the overhead of the profiler.
+But Go runtime has done a good job to keep it as predictable and as low as possible.
+If you don't believe me, which you should not, maybe below can convince you:

+> At Google, we continuously profile Go production services and it is safe to do so.

+Above is a quote from a [Google thread](https://groups.google.com/g/golang-nuts/c/e6lB8ENbIw8/m/azeTCGj7AgAJ).

+And another one is from a [commit](https://github.com/DataDog/dd-trace-go/commit/54604a13335b9c5e4ac18a898e4d5971b6b6fc8c) from DataDog's continuos profiler implementation which makes the profiler to **always be enabled**:

+> After testing this default on many high-volume internal workloads, we've determined this default is safe for production.

 # Conclusion

 One of the things I love about this design is that it proves how well you can optimize code depends on how well you understand the access patterns of your underlying data structures.
-In this case, a lock-free structure is used even though it might be a complete overkill for most of the time.
+In this case, a lock-free structure is used even although it is mostly a complete overkill.
+As mentioned in the beginning of this blog post, Go runtime is full of clever optimizations like these and provides an excellent example of how and when to do optimizations.

+Hope you enjoyed!

+# References

+xxx